Your horse’s passing – how to create an end-of-life plan for your horse.

 - Do you have contact information for the many pet loss support systems in your area?
 Some are nationwide, many others are local and provide valuable support and guidance.

 - Do you have mementos of your horse collected already?
-Often at the time of death, it’s horribly difficult to take tail or mane clippings and a shoe.
+Often at the time of death, it’s difficult to take tail or mane clippings and a shoe.
 You may want to collect these mementos now.

 Save your horse’s treasured items before the time comes.